New American College of Physicians Guideline for Back Pain

 - Gentle and high velocity techniques that realign the spine for a more balanced body.

 One point of interest is that the featured experts mention how studies show that placebos help people feel better even when people know they are taking placebos!
 This indicates that people experience relief simply by the idea of being treated.
 This may be due to many things, but it is my opinion that the nervous system calms down at the very idea of being treated.
 Consequently, when the nervous system calms down, the muscles are allowed to relax.
 Well I know from experience that acupuncture, massage, and mindfulness training like Biofeedback are excellent tools for calming the nervous system.
 Furthermore, acupuncture, massage and spinal manipulations also address the physical causes of the pain in order to create real change to heal the injured tissue.
 Meanwhile, physical therapy, personal training, and exercise can help people build strength so that the injury is less likely to recur.

 The physicians in the article emphasize that people suffering from back pain should make a point to actually move rather than remain immobile.
 They encourage people to set goals for healing and to maintain hope about the state of their pain.
-Here at FIT Wellness Centers, we absolutely share this sentiment!
+Here at Fit Acupuncture, we absolutely share this sentiment!
 We believe in the body’s ability to heal if given the right resources; we believe that there can be a healthier, pain-free future for those suffering from back pain now.

 To find out more or schedule an appointment, please call 206-582-3469.